vitessio/website/content/en/docs/reference/features/vtgate-buffering.md

 ## What happens during a PlannedReparentShard with Buffering

 Fundamentally Vitess will:

- * Hold up and buffering queries to the `PRIMARY` tablet for a shard.
+ * Hold up and buffer any queries sent to the `PRIMARY` tablet for a shard.
  * Wait for replication on a primary candidate `REPLICA` to catch up to the current `PRIMARY`.
  * Perform the actions which demote the `PRIMARY` to a `REPLICA` and promote a